 Remember that you do the isolation (single joint) exercise first to make it easy.
 Also, this is because you are pre-exhausting the target muscle(s) before doing a larger compound (multi-joint) exercise.

 Examples would include dumbbell flyes followed immediately with bench presses.
 Subsequently, you could use leg extensions (thighs) followed quickly by squats (thighs and your entire lower body).
 In this example, pre-exhaust your quads, then immediately train them again with squats.
-This is a great way to work your target muscle and the supporting muscles!
+Also, this is a great way to work your target muscle and the supporting muscles!

-Advantages of pre-exhaustion supersets
+Advantages of pre-exhaust supersets

 - Supersets help you develop a mind-muscle connection.
 The single-joint exercise at the beginning forces you to focus on the targeted muscle group.
-Lastly, expand your focus to the muscles performing the multi-joint exercise.
+Also, expand your focus to the muscles performing the multi-joint exercise.

-During a post-exhaustion superset, you will perform the “larger” multi-joint exercise first and immediately follow it with a single-joint movement.
+During a post-exhaust superset, you will perform the “larger” multi-joint exercise first and immediately follow it with a single-joint movement.
 Using the previous examples, you would complete your squats first, followed quickly by leg extensions.
 In contrast, try bench presses followed immediately by dumbbell flyes.
 This approach will have you “feeling the burn.”

-Advantages of post-exhaustion supersets
+Advantages of post-exhaust supersets

 - Supersets promote growth and density.
 The first multi-joint exercise recruits more muscle fibers and provides better metabolic benefits than the follow-up single-joint exercise.

 - Training allows you to single out a muscle or muscle group that needs extra work.
 For example, focus on muscles (like calves) that are hard to train or slow to grow.

 - Post-exhaust supersets burn more calories and boost your metabolism.